United States Army enlisted rank insignia of World War II: Longevity pay

-Specialist
+Specialist pay

 The rating (not rank) of specialist had the command responsibilities of either a private first class or private, but conveyed slightly higher pay depending on the specialty and skill.
-This additional pay, in addition to the number of specialists of the sixth and seventh grades in relation to the total number of enlisted men of these grades, was defined in the National Defense Act of 1920.
+The additional pay, in addition to the maximum percentage of ratings allowed when compared to the total number of men in the sixth and seventh grades, was defined in the National Defense Act of 1920.
+Specialist rating pay was increased as a result of the Selective Training and Service Act of 1940.

 While the official insignia was a single chevron, it was not uncommon for local commanders to authorize local use of specialist insignia which consisted of one chevron and one to six rockers depending on the pay grade of the specialist (one rocker in the 6th grade, six rockers in the 1st grade).
 To indicate their specialty, a trade badge was sometimes inset between the chevron and the first rocker.
 These were often identical to the abandoned trade badges used before the reforms of 1920.

-Technical sergeant
+Rank insignia, 1920–1942

-The rank of technical sergeant was renamed sergeant first class in 1948.
-However, it still survives as an Air Force rank.
+Pay grades, 1942-1948

-1943–1948
+The Pay Readjustment Act of 1942 significantly increased enlisted base pay, and matched officer and enlisted longevity pay (five percent of base pay for each three years of service, up to thirty years).
+The base pay of enlisted men was increased twenty percent, and the base pay of officers was increased ten percent, when they were stationed on sea duty or on any place outside the continental United States to include Alaska.